atousarahbar/CSCInstallation/README.md

 **Deployment Options for Cisco Secure Client on macOS via Intune:**
 1) MacOS app (DMG):

 Important note: The DMG app option is not supported in Intune for macOS deployments.
 DMG files are commonly used for macOS applications, but they are not packaged in a format that Intune directly supports for app deployment.
 Inside a DMG file, the application is not in the .app format directly.
-You may notice the following error under Installation Status: Failed.
+You may notice the following error **"The DMG file doesn't contain any supported app.
+It must contain at least one .app file"** under **Installation Status: Failed**.
 This error occurs because the DMG contains a .pkg file instead of an .app file.
-Therefore, you can proceed to the next option, macOS app (PKG).
+Therefore, you can disregard the option using the DMG app option in Intune and proceed to the next option, macOS app (PKG).

 2) MacOS app (PKG):